peterhinch/micropython-async/v3/docs/TUTORIAL.md

 would imply instantiating a set of tasks on every pass of the loop.

-`gather` provides access to return values; irrelevant to `Barrier` because passing a barrier does not imply return.
+`gather` provides access to return values; irrelevant to `Barrier` because passing a barrier does not imply return. `Barrier` now has an efficient implementation using `Event` to suspend waiting tasks.

-Currently `gather` is more efficient.

 Constructor.
 Mandatory arg: